Learn all the best ways to roast a pig right in your own backyard.

 It is important to note that you should never use galvanized metal for cooking, because not all builds mention it.

-If you are looking for a food-safe cooking grate, this one from Everbilt is good.
+If you are looking for a food-safe cooking grate, this one is a good option.

 Preparing the Pig and the Cinder Block Oven